gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 Pressing the **user button** for long time (> 5 sec) will make device to wake up, publish measurements, and start a web server waiting connection for 30 seconds from a remote host.
 Connect and navigate you browser to device ip to see the live measurements.
-Device will not enter sleep as soon as a client is connected and measurements are updated automatically every 30 secs.
+Device will not enter sleep as soon as a wifi client is connected and measurements on home page are updated automatically every 30 secs.

 To **re-configure** device press `configure` button from homepage end redirect to configuration portal.